TheItCrOw/VecTop/README.md

 * Extract Topics!

 🟥 **This is a first version of the VecTop corpus which hasn't been evaluated thoroughly yet.** 🟥

-# English Corpus V1

-Versio 1 of the English NY Times Embeddings Corpus is now available for download and usage.
-This version contains >250k articles which have been embedded with OpenAI's ```text-embedding-ada-002```.